usri/azure-terraform-SingleKafkaNode/README.md

 * A new Resource Group
 * A RedHat VM
 * A VNet
+* A Storage Account with a container so it can be mounted in DataBricks.
 * 4 subnets to host the Single Kafka Cluster, but in mind to create a cluster in the future.
 * 2 subnets public and private dedicated to DataBricks Cluster.
 * A Network Security Group with SSH, HTTP and RDP access.